 When can I use the coffee?

 Every coffee and roast has a different degassing.
-It can take 2 to 12 days before a coffee is good to use.
-For convenience, keep about five days after the roast date.
+It can take 2 to 12 days before the coffee is good to use.
+For convenience, keep about 5 to 7 days after the roast date.

 - Dark beans usually degas faster than light roasted beans.